 It was then that in 1908, leaving the city of Kobe, the Russian ship known to the Japanese as Kasato Maru disembarks from the port bound for Santos.
-In it came more than 780 people, the majority of whom were farmers from different regions of Japan.
-When the majority arrived, they went to work, under contract, in coffee plantations in the state of São Paulo.
+In it came more than 780 people, most of whom were farmers from different regions of Japan.
+Upon arrival, most went to work, under contract, in coffee plantations in the state of São Paulo.

 Many of the immigrants received housing, clothing and food from farm owners.
 But, due to poor working conditions and low pay, many problems and disputes have arisen.
 Leading many to flee the plantations, taking on other jobs.
 Others started their own coffee plantations, making the majority decide to settle in Brazil.